Orange County Dog Bite Attorney

 - How long do I have to file a dog bite claim? — In California, the statute of limitations to sue for a dog bite incident is two years from the date of the attack.
 If you have been attacked by a dog and wish to pursue legal action, contact an experienced dog bite attorney to handle your case and help get you the best compensation possible.

-If you or a loved one has been bitten or attacked by a dog, the Irvine lawyers at the Law Offices of Samer Habbas & Associates can help.
+If you or a loved one has been bitten or attacked by a dog, the Orange County dog bite attorney at the Law Offices of Samer Habbas & Associates can help.
 They specialize in handling dog bite injury cases.
 They have the experience to help you recover your lost wages, medical expenses, and any other costs related to your dog bite injury.

 The Law Offices of Samer Habbas is dedicated to helping dog bite victims receive just compensation for their dog bite injuries.
-With multiple offices located in Irvine, Los Angeles, El Segundo, San Diego, and Riverside, our lawyers represent dog bite victims across Southern California.
+With multiple offices located in Irvine, Los Angeles, El Segundo, San Diego, and Riverside, our dog bite lawyers California represent dog-bite victims across Southern California.
 To schedule a free consultation with one of our dog bite attorneys, call 949-727-9300.